-Create Region Report
+Create Region Worksheet

-Here we will create main Report page, where we will show data grouped by Region.
+Here we will create main Worksheet page, where we will show data grouped by Region.

 We should first create a few calculated fields.
 These preconditions can be useful in different filters or type fields for better customization at Tableau.